fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 &emsp;&emsp;Notes: This is an interface to the `LAPACK` routines `dgeqrf`, `zgeqrf`, `dorgqr` and `zungqr`.
 For more information on the `qr` factorization, see for example: `http://en.wikipedia.org/wiki/QR_factorization`.
 &emsp;&emsp;Subclasses of ndarray are preserved except for the `raw` mode.
 So if `a` is of type matrix, all the return values will be matrices too.

-&emsp;&emsp;New "reduced", "complete", and "raw" options for mode were added in NumPy 1.8.0 and the old option "full" was made an alias of "reduced".
-In addition the options "full" and "economic" were deprecated.
-Because "full" was the previous default and "reduced" is the new default, backward compatibility can be maintained by letting mode default.
-The "raw" option was added so that LAPACK routines that can multiply arrays by q using the Householder reflectors can be used.
-Note that in this case the returned arrays are of type np.double or np.cdouble and the h array is transposed to be FORTRAN compatible.
-No routines using the "raw" return are currently exposed by numpy, but some are available in lapack_lite and just await the necessary work.
+&emsp;&emsp;New `reduced`, `complete` and `raw` options for mode were added in `NumPy 1.8.0` and the old option `full` was made an alias of `reduced`.
+In addition the options `full` and `economic` were deprecated.
+Because `full` was the previous default and `reduced` is the new default, backward compatibility can be maintained by letting mode default.
+The `raw` option was added so that `LAPACK` routines that can multiply arrays by `q` using the `Householder` reflectors can be used.
+Note that in this case the returned arrays are of type `np.double` or `np.cdouble` and the `h` array is transposed to be `FORTRAN` compatible.
+No routines using the `raw` return are currently exposed by numpy, but some are available in lapack_lite and just await the necessary work.
 &emsp;&emsp;Examples:

 ``` python